 Ben Helps Me Talk Back to Esquire

 When I was asked to write a opinion piece countering Esquire magazine’s egregious Drugging the American Boy article, I closed with an excerpt of the note this boy, Ben, had written to me when he was diagnosed.
-That’s how I knew him.
+That’s how I met him.
 Here is the piece: How Esquire Got ADHD Wrong.

 Now for the Study!